-For customers it is a cheaper alternative for pipe restoration compared to pipe replacement.
-Descaling is a two-part process which includes hydro jetting.
-While we descale the cast iron line we hydrojet simultaneously to flush out all the loose scale.
+Descaling is a two-part process.
+While we descale the cast iron line we hydrojet simultaneously to flush out loose scale.
 Once the descaling process is complete we hydrojet the line one final time to flush clear of any residual debris.
-And of course final video inspections are performed to check outcome of the process.
+Final video inspections are performed to check outcome of the process.

-The majority of sewer and drain contractors in New Jersey do not have specialized descaling equipment.
-A Rooter Pros of Union, NJ has specialized sewer descaling equipment combined with the experience of doing many sewer cleaning a=nd sewer repair jobs throughout New Jersey.
+Many sewer contractors in New Jersey do not have specialized descaling equipment.
+A Rooter Pros of Union, NJ has specialized sewer descaling equipment combined with the experience of doing many sewer cleaning and sewer repair jobs throughout New Jersey.
 Specialized descaling equipment is necessary to remove the corrosion and scale buildup from the inner walls of the pipe.

 Grease is a major cause of clogs.
 Avoid letting grease go down the drain.